Harry S. Truman: National Guard

 Due to the lack of funds for college, Truman considered attending the United States Military Academy at West Point, New York, which had no tuition, but he was refused an appointment because of poor eyesight.
 He enlisted in the Missouri National Guard in 1905 and served until 1911 in the Kansas City-based Battery B, 2nd Missouri Field Artillery Regiment, in which he attained the rank of corporal.
 At his induction, his eyesight without glasses was unacceptable: 20/50 in the right eye and 20/400 in the left (past the standard for legal blindness).
 The second time he took the test, he passed by secretly memorizing the eye chart.
-He was described as 5 feet 10 inches tall, gray eyed, dark haired and of light complexion.
+He was described as 5 ft 10 in tall, gray eyed, dark haired and of light complexion.